The ferns, nettles, bushes, and briars now hide much of what was once a 19th-century village on the slopes of the Ox Mountains.

 Locals say that the two families who lived close to the mountain summit both left in 1966 although it seems one person did return to occupy one of the houses in the 1990s, but not surprisingly he did not stay for long in this isolated location.

 One of the outbuildings at this location is built into a slope and is quite interesting.
-My walking companion was of the opinion that the two- storey stone structure was a pigsty over a granary or some type of storehouse with the enclosed area below for pigs.
+My walking companion was of the opinion that the two- storey stone structure was a pigsty over a granary or some type of storehouse that had an enclosed walled area below, possibly for pigs.

 There is also a cow byre where one or two cows were kept.
 A trail leads to the top of the mountain from where turf was harvested.